Particl-Community/academy/intro/intro_general_functions.rst

 Wallet
 ------

-The "wallet" section of the Particl Desktop client refers to the section where you manage your funds.
+The "wallet" section of the :term:`Particl Desktop` client refers to the section where you manage your funds.
 It also contains a few other features not related to Particl's marketplace.

 Wallet Management
 ~~~~~~~~~~~~~~~~~

-Particl Desktop lets you safely manage an infinite number of wallets within the same environment.
+:term:`Particl Desktop` lets you safely manage an infinite number of wallets within the same environment.

 - Create and import an infinite number of wallets
 - Instantly switch between different wallets